Cross-Network Protection

 Alert Logic allows you to set up Cross-Network Protection from a manual deployment in the Alert Logic console.
 Cross-Network Protection creates connections across networks, in the same or different deployment, that use resources from a protecting network to protect other networks within the same account.

-Cross-Network Protection allows an assigned network appliance, for Network IDS or scanning, to reside outside the protected network.
+Cross-Network Protection allows an assigned network appliance, for Network IDS and scanning, to reside outside the protected network.
 This centralizes the appliances that provide protection to an account, which allows your organization to reduce infrastructure costs.
 Cross-Network Protection is also convenient for organizations that cannot add more appliances due to lack of address space, or due to policy concerns that prevent in-network deployment.

 The following figure is an example of a network with an appliance in "Deployment A" that is protecting networks in its deployments, and other deployments in the same account: